java-operator-sdk/jenvtest/README.md

 #### Downloading binaries

-Binaries are downloaded automatically under ~/.jenvtest/k8s/[target-platform-and-version].
+Binaries are downloaded automatically under ~/.jenvtest/k8s/[target-platform-and-version] if no binary found locally.
+If there are multiple binaries found, the latest if selected (unless a target version is not specified).

 Also [`setup-envtest`](https://pkg.go.dev/sigs.k8s.io/controller-runtime/tools/setup-envtest#section-readme) can be used to download binaries manually.
 By executing `setup-envtest use --bin-dir ~/.jenvtest` will download the latest required binaries to the default directory.
+This is useful if always running the tests in offline mode.